mGarciaNieto/FSJS_Project-5_Public-API-Requests/README.md

 - body background-color has been changed
 - h1 color has been modified
 - h1 font-size changes depending on media query
-- suttle animation has been added to cards when page loads and upon searching
+- subtle animation has been added to cards when page loads and upon searching
 ## CSS file
 - keyframes fadeIn added to incorporate to employee cards with javascript
 - box-shadow added to employee cards